NETWAYS/ansible-collection-elasticstack/README.md

 ### Default Passwords

-Default passwords can be seen during generation, or found later in `/usr/share/elasticsearch/initial_passwords`
+Default passwords are generated on the CA host and can be seen during generation, or found later in the file that `elasticstack_initial_passwords` points to (default `/usr/share/elasticsearch/initial_passwords`).

-To turn off security:

-`elasticstack_override_beats_tls: true`
+Security is on by default and controlled by `elasticstack_security`.
+A related but much narrower switch is `elasticstack_override_beats_tls`: it only stops TLS between Beats and Logstash from being enabled automatically, and skips the Beats certificate generation.
+It does not turn off security anywhere else.

 ### Requirements